solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/38/full-text-english.md

 The plausibility of their statements, however, becomes certain simply through the content of the message itself.
 Both informants are not technical experts, they knew only that I was very interested in meteorites.
 If they had wanted to pull my leg they would, like that deceiving arctic fox grabbing the best nearby storybook, either narrate a description in accordance with what had hitherto been given, or resort to a book, and after this tell of a fire phenomenon, from there of a light phenomenon, cannon shots, small rifle crackling as accompanying the phenomenon.
 It is, in the highest degree, unlikely that they would have found or extracted a genuine description of this uncommon event.

-In the standard textbooks and guidebooks, however, nothing is found of gelatin meteorites.
+In the standard textbooks and guidebooks, however, nothing is found on gelatin meteorites.
 Furthermore, these statements were made in such a way that preparation could hardly be possible.

 So, I assume that the observed was faithfully recounted: but if it is true what they tell, then it is out of question and beyond doubt that one is really dealing with cosmic masses.